Utt0018/databricks-nyc-taxi/README.md

 # NYC Yellow Taxi Databricks Pipeline (Bronze → Silver → Gold)

 ## Introduction
-The goal of this project is to perform data analytics on NYC Yellow Taxi data using various tools and technologies, including Databricks, Python, Databricks Notebooks, PySpark, and Spark SQL.
+The goal of this project is to perform  optimization on NYC Yellow Taxi data using various tools and technologies, including Databricks, Python, Databricks Notebooks, PySpark, Spark SQL, and Delta Lake.
+An end-to-end ETL pipeline built on ** Databricks (free edition)** using **PySpark** and **Delta Lake**.
+This project demonstrates how to ingest raw NYC taxi trip data, clean and transform it, and optimize query performance using Delta features like `OPTIMIZE`.

 ## Architecture